Mises Caucus: 2024–present

 The Mises Caucus supported Michael Rectenwald in the 2024 Libertarian Party presidential primaries.
 The caucus also backed Clint Russell to be the Libertarian Party's nominee for US Vice President.
 Both Rectenwald and Russell lost their nominations at the 2024 Libertarian National Convention, the former which, before losing the nominating vote, gave a speech while stoned.

 In April 2024, the Mises-aligned LNC Chair Angela McArdle announced former President Donald Trump had accepted an invite to the 2024 libertarian convention in late May.
-McArdle said she invited both Trump and incumbent President Joe Biden to come, but only Trump said "yes", although a memo obtained by Reason magazine alleged that McArdle was contacted by the Trump campaign to give him a slot at the convention.
+McArdle said she invited both Trump and incumbent President Joe Biden to come, but only Trump said "yes"; however, a memo obtained by Reason magazine alleged that McArdle was contacted by the Trump campaign to give him a slot at the convention.
 Critics of the Mises Caucus saw the LNC booking Trump at the Convention as proof that the caucus is right-wing or MAGA.

 On January 25, 2025, McArdle resigned as LNC Chair, and Mises Caucus endorsed their founder Michael Heise to succeed her.
 In the LNC Chair special election on February 2, Heise lost to Steven Nekhaila, an LNC At-large member.
 Although Nekhaila was part of the Mises Caucus slate at the 2024 Libertarian National Convention, his win is seen as the collapse of Mises control over the Libertarian Party at the national level.
 Six LNC members who were backed by the Mises Caucus in 2024 voted against their founder and their caucus's official candidate for LNC Chair.

 On June 2, 2025, McArdle announced she has stepped in as the new Chair of the Mises Caucus.